 SNK Vs. Capcom Chaos / SVC Chaos: SNK Vs. Capcom

-REVIEWAfter SNK's original SNK VS Capcom: Match of The Millennium on the Neo Geo Pocket (1999), Capcom held up their part of the crossover deal with Capcom VS SNK (2000) and the excellent sequel, Capcom VS SNK 2 (2001).
-Now in 2003, it's SNK's turn once again to reunite the iconic companies in SNK VS Capcom Chaos.
+REVIEWFollowing SNK's original SNK Vs. Capcom: Match of The Millennium crossover on the NEOGEO Pocket in 1999, Capcom held up their end of the crossover deal with Capcom Vs. SNK in the year 2000 and the excellent sequel, Capcom Vs. SNK 2, in 2001.
+Now in 2003, it's SNK's turn once again to reunite the iconic fighting game companies with SNK Vs. Capcom ChaosSVC Chaos for short.

 SVC Chaos

-hosts a default roster of 24 characters from both companies, with 12 additional mid-boss or "secret" characters, making for a pretty impressive and interesting roster.
+presents a default roster of 24 characters, with 12 additional mid-boss or "secret" characters, making for an impressive and diverse roster of 36 total combatants!
 Chaos uses SNK's trademark "King of Fighters style" gameplay and graphics, which certainly brings the nostalgia to old school 2D fighting game players.
 That said, SNK borrowed many character sprites from the King of Fighters series, but also created a some brand new SNK sprites for the game (such as Shiki & Earthquake).
 Of course, all respective Capcom characters are drawn in "KOF style" for the first time ever... and immediately mesh well with the SNK icons.

 SNK Vs. Capcom Chaos character selection screen.